 - Know when to reconcile

-What tips can you share for keeping your cool during a difficult conversation?
+What tips can you share for how to stay calm during a disagreement?